Anshul-exe/Linux-Deep-Dive/questions.md

 #### **Q12.
 What is swap space in Linux?**

 - A12.
 When RAM is full of processes and the system needs more memory then some of the inactive processess/pages/datas are moved to swap space.
 It is a part of hard disk.

+#### Q13.
+What is the use of /etc/shadow file

+- A13.
+The /etc/shadow file stores actual password data in an encrypted format for user’s accounts with additional properties related to user password.